 Biological (Yes/No)

-Does the hospital meet the disasterrelated requirements of JCAHO or equivalent?
+Does the hospital meet the disasterrelated requirements of the Joint Commission?
 (CD 201) (Yes/No)

 Is a trauma panel surgeon a member of the hospital's disaster committee?
 (CD 202) (Yes/No)

 Are there hospital drills that test the hospital's disaster plan conducted at least twice a year, including actual plan activations that can substitute for drills?
 (CD 20–3) (Yes/No)